opitzconsulting/jquery-mobile-angular-adapter/README.md

 Scopes
 -----------
-The adapter creates a global scope by compiling just down until the `body` tag and then stopping there.
-Any controller associated to the `body` tag will be part of the global scope.

 Every page of jquery mobile gets a separate scope.
-The `$eval` of the global scope only evaluates the currently active page, so there is no performance interaction between pages.
+The `$digest` of the global scope only evaluates the currently active page, so there is no performance interaction between pages.

 For communicating between the pages use the `ngm:shared-controller` directive (see below).

-The global scope can be access via the function `$.mobile.globalScope` or via `$("body").scope()`.
-However, please use `this.$root` to access the global scope in your code.
-This simplifies testing!

 Widgets, Directives and Services
 -----------